xiaoxiaoflood/firefox-scripts/README.md

 *Video running installation steps below*: https://youtu.be/_4fdUdp3G4o

 1. Download [this zip file](https://raw.githubusercontent.com/xiaoxiaoflood/firefox-scripts/master/fx-folder.zip) and extract its content to Firefox installation folder (usually **C:\Program Files\Mozilla Firefox**).
-For Linux paths, read [this](https://github.com/xiaoxiaoflood/firefox-scripts/issues/8#issuecomment-467619800).
+For Linux paths, read [this](https://github.com/xiaoxiaoflood/firefox-scripts/issues/8#issuecomment-467619800) for classic FireFox ot [this](https://github.com/xiaoxiaoflood/firefox-scripts/issues/8#issuecomment-1353496723) for snap FireFox on Ubuntu 22.04 or later.
 And [this](https://github.com/xiaoxiaoflood/firefox-scripts/issues/103#issuecomment-978723534) for macOS paths.

 2. Click Firefox menu button (☰) -> *Help* -> *More troubleshooting information* or simply open **about:support**.
 Find "*Profile Folder"*, then click "*Open folder*".
 In there, create a new folder called **chrome**.